-Cloud, Windows sales power Microsoft earnings above Wall Street estimates
+Microsoft cloud revenue reaccelerates, sending profit above Street estimates

-(Reuters) - Microsoft Corp (MSFT.O) on Wednesday reported fiscal second-quarter revenue and profit that beat Wall Street expectations, a sign that its Azure cloud computing services continues to grow amid a pitched battle with Amazon.com Inc’s (AMZN.O) cloud unit.
+(Reuters) - Microsoft Corp (MSFT.O) on Wednesday reported fiscal second-quarter sales and profit that beat Wall Street expectations, driven by the first acceleration of Azure cloud computing revenue growth in eight quarters amid a pitched battle with Amazon.com Inc’s (AMZN.O) cloud unit.

-Microsoft’s revenue and profit for the quarter ended in December were $36.9 billion and $1.51 per share, compared with analyst estimates of $35.7 billion and $1.32 per share, according to IBES data from Refinitiv.
-Sales were powered by the company’s cloud segment and strong sales of its Windows operating system as corporate customers upgraded machines ahead of the end of support for Windows 7.
+The results sent shares in the world’s largest software company to all-time highs in after-hours trading.
+They also reflected the approach of Chief Executive Satya Nadella, who for five years has re-centered Microsoft around the cloud, renting out its computing power and technology to large businesses.

 Microsoft said Azure, its primary competitor to Amazon’s cloud, grew 62% in the quarter, down from a 76% revenue growth rate the year before but up from 59% in the fiscal first quarter.